Skip to product information

 SDE Liveaboard Rating – Underwater Photographer Features for the Blue Liveaboard

-On reviewing the Blue Liveaboard, it scores 100% on the SDE Underwater Photographer Rating, as it has 5 of 5 key photographer facilities (see below).
+My score of the Blue Liveaboard is 5/5 on the SDE Underwater Photographer Rating, as it has 5 of the 5 key photographer facilities (see below).

 Underwater photographer FAQs for the Blue Liveaboard